 The Yangzi was the scene of an International incident at the end of the Civil War.
 In April 1949, the Nationalists were being pushed south by the Communist Army.
 A British ship, the HMS Amethyst ➚, came under attack and had to steal away at night down the Yangzi.
 The event marked the end of gunboat incursions, from then on foreign ships only sailed up the river with government permission.

 The Yangzi River has for long been the natural division between northern and southern China.
 It was as late as 1957 ➚ that the first bridge on the lower reaches at Wuhan was opened.
 East of Yichang there were no bridges; railway carriages had to be unhitched and taken by ferry across the river.
-Later an even mightier bridge at Nanjing was completed in 1968.
-In the last 20 years many new bridges have been constructed and it is planned that there will be soon as many as 100 bridges ➚ on the lower stretch of the River.
+Later an even mightier bridge downstream at Nanjing was completed in 1968.
+In the last 20 years many new bridges have been constructed and there are more than 100 bridges ➚ over the lower stretch of the River.
 The Yangzi has a navigable network of 43,496 miles [70,000 kms] with 3,000 ton ships able to make the 1,000 miles [1,609 kms] journey from its mouth to Chongqing.
 Near its mouth the river was home to the freshwater dolphin: the Baiji ➚ but due to pollution and over-fishing it is now extinct.

 As with many names for Chinese places 扬子 Yangzi is not used in China for the river, except may be, for a short section between Zhenjiang and Jiangdu in Jiangsu.
 Yangzi means son of the ocean, although this may be an early transcription error, reading 洋 (yang - ocean) instead of 扬 (yang - a placename) .
 Often just 江 'Jiang' (meaning “The River”) is perfectly good enough in China. 长江 Chang Jiang “Long River” or 大江 Da Jiang “Great River” are also used.